sf-playground/inc/README.md

 ## Open core

-*Under an [open core](https://en.wikipedia.org/wiki/Open_core) model, some aspects of the project are free, but other features are proprietary and available only to paid users.
-Usually this works when there is enterprise demand for the project.*
+Under an [open core](https://en.wikipedia.org/wiki/Open_core) model, some styles of the family are libre, but others are proprietary and available only to paying users.

 #### Pros